This page covers our work in Colombia, Ecuador and Panama.

 NRC's operation

-In Colombia we help internally displaced people in hard-to-reach areas where authorities struggle to protect civilians and provide help.
-Despite the ongoing conflict, we also contribute to the process of reintegration of former combatants into civilian life and promote reconciliation processes in territories affected by violence.
-We also help Colombians in need of international protection in Ecuador and Panama.
+In Colombia, we help IDPs in hard-to-reach areas where authorities struggle to protect civilians and provide help.
+Despite the ongoing conflict, we also contribute to the process of reintegration of former combatants into civilian life and promote durable solutions in territories affected by violence.
+In Ecuador and Panama we help Colombians forced to flee their country.

 Education